Cookie Run: OvenSmash: How to Build Tiger Lily Cookie (Best Setup)

 • Special Power Biscuit: Tiger Dash

-If you only want the short version, use that setup and build your entire game plan around hitting Level 6 cleanly.
-Before Level 6, play for safe poke, bushes, and disengage angles.
-After Level 6, start taking longer trades where Feral Awakening can stay active on a target long enough to generate real value.
+Build the whole game plan around reaching Level 6 cleanly.
+Before Level 6 you play for safe poke, bushes, and disengage angles.
+After Level 6 you start taking longer trades where Feral Awakening can stay active on a target long enough to generate real value.

-The confusing part of Tiger Lily Cookie is not her damage numbers.
+The confusing part of Tiger Lily Cookie is not her damage.
 It is her combat distance.
-A normal marksman wants to keep a lane of space, avoid extended contact, and win through repeated ranged hits.
-Tiger Lily can do some of that early, but her actual payoff comes from a much more aggressive pattern.
+A normal Marksman wants a lane of space, avoids extended contact, and wins through repeated ranged hits.
+Tiger Lily can do some of that early, but her real payoff comes from a far more aggressive pattern.

-Feral Awakening changes her from “mobile poke unit” into “short-range pressure unit.”
-The ultimate grants an attack increase, extra movement speed, increased size, healing on hit, and additional Butter Tiger cone attacks that can generate shielding.
+Feral Awakening is her Level 6 ultimate, and it changes her from a mobile poke unit into a short-range pressure unit.
+It grants an attack increase, extra movement speed, increased size, healing on hit, and additional Butter Tiger cone attacks that generate shielding.
 Every part of that package rewards staying in range and continuing the exchange.
 None of it rewards passive retreat.
-That is why the best Tiger Lily Cookie build in Cookie Run: OvenSmash looks more like a bruiser template than a classic marksman setup.
+That is why the best Tiger Lily build in Cookie Run: OvenSmash looks more like a bruiser template than a classic Marksman one.

-This also explains why she feels safer than her HP bar suggests.
-Her survivability is not based on tank stats alone.
-It comes from three linked systems: range before commitment, a dash for angle correction or escape, and a Level 6 transformation that adds sustain and shielding during pressure.
-That combination is forgiving for newer players, but only if they stop trying to play her as a full-time backliner.
+It also explains why she survives better than her HP bar suggests.
+Her durability comes from three linked systems: range before commitment, a dash for angle correction or escape, and a Level 6 transformation that adds sustain and shielding during pressure.
+That is forgiving for newer players, but only if they stop trying to play her as a full-time backliner.

 Advertisement